aayush287/FlickrApp/README.md

 main UI thread.
 It uses __Picasso__ library to load image from given URL.

 ## Why this project?
 To become an Android developer, you must know how to bring particular mobile experiences to life.
-Specifically, you need to know how <br>
-to build clean and compelling user interfaces (UIs), fetch data from network services, and optimize the experience for various mobile <br>
+Specifically, you need to know how to build clean and compelling user interfaces (UIs), fetch data from network services, and optimize the experience for various mobile devices.
-devices.
 You will hone these fundamental skills in this project.

 By building this app, you will demonstrate your understanding of the foundational elements of programming for Android.<br>